russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Similarities between the books:

-• Both books explore the ecological significance of plants and their relationship to the environment.
+• Both texts detail the ecological importance of plants and their relationships with the environment and each other.

-• They highlight the beauty and importance of often overlooked aspects of nature.
+• Both texts emphasize the beauty and importance of nature.

 12. ‘The Secret Teachings of Plants by Stephen Harrod Buhner